khaudio/creature_adventures/Rules.md

 ## **Thieves**

-Thieves are combatants found among The Wilderness that provide extra EXP if defeated, at the risk of losing `Attribute Points`.
-Players may choose to gamble up to three `Attribute Points` and roll to decide the number of battles required.
-Thieves scale with player level.
+Thieves are combatants found among The Wilderness that award extra

-- 50% chance to battle one creature
-- 30% chance to battle two creatures
-- 20% chance to battle three creatures

 ## **Warlords**